 When a person is accused of a domestic violence charge, a mandatory arrest will take place, and a judge must review the allegations before allowing a bond be posted.
 Pre-trial conditions such as monitored sobriety and travel restrictions may be placed on the defendant, and a mandatory no contact order is always ordered, prohibiting contact of any type with the alleged victim.
 This often require the accused to move out of the residence where his or her spouse an children live while the case is pending.

 No relationship is without its struggles, and sometimes tensions can rise beyond a breaking point.
-People can say or do things they don’t mean or wouldn’t otherwise do in the heat of the moment.
-This is when arguments turn violent.
-Domestic violence is a serious charge in Colorado law that shouldn’t be taken lightly.
+People can say or do things they do not mean or would not otherwise do in the heat of the moment.
+This is when arguments turn violent, or false allegations are made.
+Domestic violence is a serious charge in Colorado law that should not be taken lightly.
 If the case gets to trial and there is a domestic violence charge on your record, you are unlikely to have a smooth trial or preferable outcome.

 What Counts as Domestic Violence?

 Unlike other categories of assault, domestic violence charges have certain requirements in court that attorneys need to understand and follow.
 For instance, if the defendant has been charged with assault, of which domestic violence is included, the defendant cannot make any guilty plea that does not include pleading guilty to domestic violence unless the attorney is able to prove that the defendant and the victim were not in any form of relationship, or the DA makes a record in court that they cannot prove a prima facie case of domestic violence.